bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 **Step 5** Y = $\lambda^{\frac{1}{2}}V$ in p-dimensions

-**Step 6** $Y_{new} = U^TG(X_{new})$ NO!!
+**Step 6** $Y_{new} = U^TG(X_{new})$ not possible!!

+**Few notes on ISOMAP**

-As it can be seen by Step 6 this method is usefull for the representation of the training data.
-It is not able to provide out of sample estimates since it requires construction of the graph of all points to find the neighbours of the $X_{new}$.
+As it can be seen by Step 6 this method is useful for the representation of the training data.
+However, it is not able to provide out of sample estimates since it requires the construction of the graph of all points to find the neighbours of the $X_{new}$.

-One important detail is that K may not be positve-semidefinite matrix.
-Thus there is no gurantee that one can decompose the K matrix to positive eigenvalues.
+One important detail is that K may not be a positive-semidefinite matrix.
+Thus there is no guarantee that one can decompose the K matrix to positive eigenvalues.
 To solve this one needs to map the K matrix to a cone of a semi-positive matrix e.g via applying $abs(K(X))$.

-It is very important for the graph to be connected so the distances can be calculated correctly.
+The graph needs to be connected so the distances can be calculated correctly.

 ## Local-linear embedding (LLE)
 LLE is another approach for dimensionality reduction.
 It assumes that the data locally lie on a subspace.
-It tires to capture the locallity properties of the manifold given the data and then reconsturcts the same locallities in the lower-dimensional space.
+It tries to capture the locality properties of the manifold given the data and then reconstructs the same localities in the lower-dimensional space.

 It assumes that each point is linearly related with $k$-neighbouring data points.
-As such it allows to calculate the linear dependency of a particular point to the others.
-Afterwards, tries to find a subset of points of smaller size that adhere to the same local linear properties as the original subspaces, patches, in the original space.
+As such it allows calculating the linear dependency of a particular point to the others.
+Afterwards, tries to find a subset of points of smaller size that adhere to the same local linear properties as the original subspace.
 The goal in both cases is to minimize the corresponding functions in sequential order.

 \begin{equation}
 J_{original}=\sum_{i}||x_{i}-\sum_{j}^{k}w_{i,j}x_{i}||_2^2